LACK OF POLICE EVIDENCE

 CALIFORNIA DOMESTIC VIOLENCE LAW

 Domestic violence charges can be filed as misdemeanor or felonies.
 The decision rests with the district attorney and depends upon the extent of the victim’s injuries and the background of the accused.
-Penal Code Section 273.5(a) states: Any person who willfully inflicts injury resulting in a traumatic condition (wound, internal or external injury, whether minor or serious) upon a spouse, former spouse, cohabitant, former cohabitant, finance, mother or father of the offender’s child, or someone holding themselves out to be the husband or wife, is guilty of the crime.
+Penal Code Section 273.5(a) states: Any person who willfully inflicts injury resulting in a traumatic condition (wound, internal or external injury, whether minor or serious) upon a spouse, former spouse, cohabitant, former cohabitant, mother or father of the offender’s child, or someone holding themselves out to be the husband or wife, is guilty of the crime.

 BATTERY AGAINST SPOUSE